Orphan Sponsorship Scheme

 We know that this life is a test for the believers and that we will be tried with all that we own and depend on.
 It is Allah (SWT) who will get us through those tests and provide for us from places we never expected.
 All that we can do is to maintain our sincerity.
 To put our trust in Allah (SWT) and give our best without hoarding or holding back.
 And then Allah (SWT) will guide us and take care of us as he did the ones He favoured.

 ‘And we ransomed him with a great sacrifice.
 And we left for him [favourable mention] among later generations.
-Peace be upon Ibraham.’
-(Holy Qur’an 37:107)
+Peace be upon Ibrahim.’
+(Holy Quran 37:107)

 Dhul Hijjah is the time of year we’re able to demonstrate our devotion and sincerity through our own willing sacrifices.
 This is why it is so important to put genuine thought into our Qurbani arrangements and make choices which reflect that devotion and sincerity.

-We know from the hadith that our Prophet (PBUH) would offer the best, most handsome animals in sacrifice.
-We also know that he would offer two Qurbanis, one for himself and one on behalf of his ummah and those who could not afford to do Qurbani.
-The best way to ensure then that our Qurbani meets the standard is to follow his sunnah to the best of our abilities.
+We know from the Hadith that our Prophet (SAW) would offer the best, most handsome animals in sacrifice.
+We also know that he would offer two Qurbanis, one for himself and one on behalf of someone in his Ummah who could not afford to do Qurbani.
+The best way to ensure then that our Qurbani meets the standard is to follow his Sunnah to the best of our abilities.

 Most of us living in the West and in big cities, cannot perform the Qurbani ourselves.
 But Allah (SWT) has made it permissible for us to entrust our Qurbani to another Muslim who can perform it on our behalf.
 And so, it has become common to donate money to charities that can do so, and who will distribute the meat to the poor.